Maahygrah/web3-onchain-log/README.md

 * **Rejection Block:** A specific chart pattern located at the extreme upper wick of a swing high or lower wick of a swing low.
 It represents a price zone where aggressive institutional orders instantly rejected price, leaving long wicks that serve as key targets for future liquidity sweeps.

+* **Imperative** (adjective): Of vital importance; crucial. *Example:* "It is imperative for web3 community managers to maintain open and clear lines of communication with core developers during a major testnet phase rollout."